Does this page look plain and unstyled?

 Anyway, we’re looking for feedback so keep us posted!

-5. steve faulkner wrote:
+5. So says steve faulkner

 You learn something new every day, I have always pronounced it with a “ch” sound rather than a “ss”.